Realisation of a Protected Cat-Qutrit Manifold via Engineered Quantum Tunnelling: Results

 \subsection{Three-photon Rabi oscillations}

-The validity of Eq.~\eqref{eq:3PhKPO} is confirmed by measuring Rabi oscillations in the population of the KPO $\ket{0}$ state, following the methodology detailed in Ref.~\cite{catGen}.
-The transmon exhibits photon number splitting once the KPO is excited, owing to the dispersive interaction between the two components.
+The validity of Eq.~\eqref{eq:3PhKPO} is confirmed by measuring Rabi oscillations in the population of the KPO $\ket{0}$ state.
+It should be noted that these measurements demonstrate driven resonant transitions between discrete Fock states starting from the vacuum, serving to directly validate the multi-photon pump Hamiltonian before proceeding to the adiabatic preparation of the cat states.
+Following the methodology detailed in Ref.~\cite{catGen}, the transmon exhibits photon number splitting once the KPO is excited, owing to the dispersive interaction between the two components.
 By setting the frequency of the transmon $\pi$-pulse to match the transmon peak corresponding to the KPO $\ket{0}$ state, we can measure the population of this specific state.
 The overall pulse sequence is shown in Fig.~\ref{fig:rabi}a.

 Clear Rabi oscillations are observed at the pump frequency near $3\omega_\textrm{K}$, as shown in Fig.~\ref{fig:rabi}b and c.
 The dynamics of the KPO are primarily governed by the ratio $P/K$.
 In the weak pump regime ($P/K \ll 1$), two distinct signals are observed (Fig.~\ref{fig:rabi}b).
 The Rabi oscillation denoted by the circle is induced by the transition between the $\ket{0}$ and $\ket{3}$ states (Fig.~\ref{fig:rabi}d) via a four-wave mixing process.
 The weak signal, denoted by the diamond, originates from the transition between the $\ket{0}$ and $\ket{6}$ states via an eight-wave mixing process.
 The frequency separation between these two signals is $4.5K$ because, in a Kerr nonlinear resonator, the energy spacing between $\ket{n}$ and $\ket{n+1}$ states is given by $\omega_\textrm{K} - nK$.
-As we increase $P$, the Rabi oscillation pattern becomes more complicated, and more higher-order transitions are involved.
+As we increase $P$, the Rabi oscillation pattern becomes more complicated, and additional higher-order transitions are involved.
 The signal denoted by the triangle in Fig.~\ref{fig:rabi}c, for example, roughly corresponds to the transition between the $\ket{0}$ and $\ket{9}$ states (Fig.~\ref{fig:rabi}d).
 All data presented in Fig.~\ref{fig:rabi}b and c show excellent agreement with the simulation results, thus validating the use of Eq.~\eqref{eq:3PhKPO} as the model for our KPO.
+For further details regarding the Hamiltonian characterisation procedure, please see Methods section.
 (For all simulations in this work, QuTiP was used \cite{qutip}.)